-Telegram vs. Signal vs. WhatsApp: Which is best for you?
+With Telegram, Signal, and WhatsApp — which is best for you?

 - Status messages

-We may use the information we receive from them, and they may use the information we share with them to help operate, provide, improve, understand, customize, support, and market our Services and their offerings, including the Facebook Company Products.
+All controversy aside, WhatsApp incorporates some useful privacy tools into its messaging options.
+For example, you can send "View Once" videos and images that disappear after the recipient sees it.
+You can set your messages to disappear automatically after 1, 7, or 90 days.
+And you can block specific contacts from seeing your About page, profile photo, or "Last Seen" status.

-Should you choose not to accept these new terms on May 15, you'll no longer be able to use WhatsApp.
+Like Signal, WhatsApp uses a PIN for two-factor authentication to ensure no one else can install your account on their phone without it.

-Best Privacy & Security: Signal
+Best privacy & security: Signal

-Better its tighter encryption, transparent privacy policy, and overall focus on user security, Signal is one of the best options out there if you want a secure messaging app that respects your data.
+Better its tighter encryption, transparent privacy policy, and overall focus on user security, Signal is one of the best options if you want a secure messaging app that respects your data.

 App interface